pdjr-signalk/pdjr-skplugin-switchlogic/README.md

    __[__*b*__,__*c*__]__

-   where *b* is the value of the command's 'instanceid' property and *c* is the value of the command's channelid property.
-   The resolved value of the input expression will become the value of the command's 'state' property.
+   which is expanded to a switch path as described for 1.2.

-   When command output is selected, __signalk-switchlogic__ generates a JSON command of the form:
+   When command output is selected, __signalk-switchlogic__ generates a JSON *command* of the form:
 ```
    {
      "moduleid": "*b*",
      "channelid":  "*c*",
-     "state": "*result of input expression*"
+     "state": "*value of input expression*"
    }
 ```

-   The JSON command is converted into a command string using JSON.stringify() before being written to the plugin's configured control channel.
+   The JSON *command* is converted into a *command string* using JSON.stringify() before being written to the plugin's configured control channel.

-If the control channel is of type "ipc", then the command string is written to the control channel directly.
-If the control channel is of type "notification", then the command string is wrapped in a Signal K notification of the form
+   If the control channel is of type "ipc", then *command string* is written to the control channel directly.
+   If the control channel is of type "notification", then *command string* is wrapped in a Signal K notification of the form
 ```
    { "description": *command-string*, "state": "normal", "method": [] }
 ```
    and the notification is issued on the specified control channel path.

    It is the responsibility of control channel listeners to manage updates to the Signal K switch bank path specified in any commands that they handle.
-If this isn't done, then the originating rule will never be resolved.

-If a rule fails to resolve, then __signalk-switchbank__ will retransmit the failed command up to a maximum of five times before reporting an error to the system logs.
+   If this isn't done, then the originating rule will never be resolved and __signalk-switchbank__ will retransmit the failed command up to a maximum of five times before reporting an error to the system logs and abandoning the transmit attempt.

 ## A real example